-An activity best handled face-to-face, brainstorming allows co-workers to bounce ideas off each other.
-But as business is increasingly global, the constraints of time zones and geographical locations have moved brainstorming into the digital realm.
+An activity best-handled face-to-face, brainstorming allows co-workers to bounce ideas off each other.
+But as a business is increasingly global, the constraints of time zones and geographical locations have moved to brainstorm into the digital realm.
 If someone sent an email each time they had a lightbulb go off, you’d be in for a long read.
 Instead, introduce the topic via a discussion board on the intranet.
-Your team can participate either during a set meeting time, or as they have time throughout a day.
+Your team can participate either during set meeting time or as they have time throughout a day.

 Ask For Feedback.

 Some ideas require crowdsourcing.
 Want to make sure everyone’s happy with the new company branding?
 Or that the majority is on board for a new leave policy?
-Everyone’s views are important, but email makes it hard to keep them organised and chronicled.
-On an intranet, you can create a survey to collect feedback that can be easily accessed by every decision maker in the company.
+Everyone’s views are important, but the email makes it hard to keep them organized and chronicled.
+On an intranet, you can create a survey to collect feedback that can be easily accessed by every decision-maker in the company.
 Staff will feel that their opinion is valued, and they’re an important part of shaping company culture.

 Bottom Line: Intranets Add Value to Your Bottom Line

-Cutting unnecessary email and boosting collaboration just makes good sense.
-A customised intranet has huge ROI potential – happy, valued, and organised employees translates to increased work quality.
-Proving this point, the Mckinsey Social Economy Report shows that intranets and other social technologies can increase the worker productivity by up to 25%.
+Cutting unnecessary emails and boosting collaboration just makes good sense.
+A customized intranet has huge ROI potential – happy, valued, and organized employees translate to the increased work quality.
+Proving this point, the Mckinsey Social Economy Report shows that intranets and other social technologies can increase worker productivity by up to 25%.

 Email isn’t right for every scenario.
-Though it’s easy to flick through a note at anytime – especially via our mobile devices – email is not always the most efficient or effective way to get your point across.
-At MyHub, we’ve actually been able to put our theory to the test, showing how company intranet software can drastically reduce emails volume, while boosting employee morale and adding value to the business.
+Though it’s easy to flick through a note at any time – especially via our mobile devices – email is not always the most efficient or effective way to get your point across.
+At MyHub, we’ve actually been able to put our theory to the test, showing how company intranet software can drastically reduce email volume while boosting employee morale and adding value to the business.